borism/gcp-ci-cd-python-apps/README.md

 # **Continuous Delivery of Notejam Python-Flask application to Google Cloud Platform**

-This is the description of how to create a continuous delivery pipeline of the [notejam app](https://github.com/komarserjio/notejam), specifically the python flask implementation, onto Google Cloud Platform using **Google Kubernetes Engine**, **Cloud Source Repositories**, **Cloud Build**, **Resource Manager**, **Stackdriver**, and **Spinnaker**.
+This README describes how to create a continuous delivery pipeline of [notejam app](https://github.com/komarserjio/notejam), specifically Python-Flask implementation, to Google Cloud Platform using **Google Kubernetes Engine**, **Cloud Source Repositories**, **Cloud Build**, **Resource Manager**, **Stackdriver**, and **Spinnaker**.

 #### **Application Flow Diagram**

 ![Application Flow Architecture](images/AppFlow.png)

-Users will hit a DNS entry, i.e. notejam.example.com, that will resolve to a Cloud Load Balancer, created using a Kubernetes construct.
-That Load Balancer will distribute traffic to appropriate pods.

-Those pods will have the application running, that will talk to a MySQL database to retrieve required data.
+End-user will enter app's external domain name, eg. notejam.example.com, that should resolve to a Cloud Load Balancer's external IP.
+Load Balancer will then direct traffic to appropriate Kubernetes pod that has production application running on it, which in turn will talk to MySQL RDBMS database cluster if needed to retrieve persistent data required by app.

-MySQL database is using a Highly Available Cloud SQL instance with a FailOver replica.
-There's also set up an automatic daily backup.
+MySQL database is running on Highly Available Cloud SQL instance with fail-over replica, which does both binary data logging for Point-in-Time Restore as well as automatic nightly backup.

-All logs from all application pods, cloud builder and mysql are easily available in Stackdriver for search, reporting, audit or other purposes.
+All app logs from application pods, cloud builder and MySQL DB are easily available in Stackdriver for debugging, reporting, audit or other purposes.

 #### **Pipeline Architecture**
 ****